 Before any beneficiary or heir of the deceased can receive property that belonged to the deceased, the estate must be properly administered, and all debts of the estate must be cleared.

 This process may require the help of a legal professional, which can be a hefty expense if it is not accounted for in the deceased’s estate planning.

 You may also have to cover appraisal and business valuation fees to determine the date of death values of real estate and personal property.
 These fees can range anywhere from a few hundred to a few thousand dollars.

-Other miscellaneous fees include everything from the costs of storing or shipping the deceased’s personal property to postage costs for documents that need to be mailed to beneficiaries.
+Other miscellaneous bills could include everything from the costs of storing or shipping the deceased’s personal property to postage costs for documents that need to be mailed to beneficiaries.

 What If There Is No Will?

-If no will or trust document was made, you could anticipate even more costs, as the estate will have to be settled through the probate court and legal fees can skyrocket as the probate process plays out.
+If no will or trust document was made, you could anticipate even more costs because the estate will have to be settled through the probate court.
+Legal fees can skyrocket as the probate process plays out.

-The distribution of inheritance funds is the last element of settling the estate – after taking inventory or the deceased’s documents and assets, after the payment of the decedent’s final bills and ongoing administrative expenses, and after applicable tax returns have been filed and applicable taxes have been paid – the entire process of which can take anywhere from a few months to a couple of years.
+The distribution of inheritance funds is the last element of settling the estate.
+It occurs after taking inventory of the deceased’s documents and assets, after the payment of the decedent’s final bills and ongoing administrative expenses and after applicable tax returns have been filed and applicable taxes have been paid.
+The entire process can take anywhere from a few months to a couple of years.

 In the meantime, the cost of executing each of these steps will need to be covered, and the financial burden of these expenses on top of funeral, burial and other miscellaneous costs, can be overwhelming.

-Nobody likes to think about money matters during time the grieving process, but failing to take proactive financial steps may only serve to compound the struggle, so it may help to stay mindful of your options.
+Nobody likes to think about money matters while they are grieving, but failing to take proactive financial steps may only serve to compound the struggle, so it helps to stay mindful of your options.

 One of the advantages of using a personal loan when you need help paying bills in a fairly short amount of time is that you’re taking out unsecured debt.
 This means you’re not putting your house or car up as collateral for the funds you borrow.